NishtaSapra21/Mapping_Earthquakes/README.md

       d3.json("https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json") makes a call to get tectonic plate data.
 GeoJSON objects       are added to the map through a GeoJSON layer, L.geoJSON() which parses our data.
 In geoJSON() layer , lines are styled with color “orange” and weight “2.5” to         show tectonic plates of earth.

-      After adding tectonic plate layer to map, maps looks like below in satellite view with orange plate lines having weight 2.5.
+      After adding tectonic plate layer to map, map looks like below in satellite view with orange plate lines having weight 2.5.

       ![tectonic_plates_satellite](https://user-images.githubusercontent.com/107717882/190008694-2cc06236-ceb5-405c-906b-4ab83e353aa3.png)